FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Motivations are many:

+- Networking protocols tolerate frame loss better, {::comment}

+    [MB38]: 1242 was also modern at the time they were published ;) This can be easily stale.
+Let’s avoid that

+    [VP]: Ok.

+    [MK]: OK.

+{:/comment}
-- Modern protocols tolerate frame loss better, compared to the time when [RFC1242] and [RFC2544] were specified.
+  compared to the time when [RFC1242] and [RFC2544] were specified.

+- Increased link speeds require trials sending way more frames within the same duration, {::comment}

+    [MB39]: Won’t age well.

+    [VP]: Ok, but some things did change over time (in focus if not in existence).
+Ask Maciek.

+    [MK]: Edited.

+{:/comment}
-- Trials nowadays send way more frames within the same duration, increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.
+  increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.

-- Small bursts of frame loss caused by noise have otherwise smaller impact on the average frame loss ratio observed in the trial, as during other parts of the same trial the SUT may work more closely to its noiseless performance, thus perhaps lowering the Trial Loss Ratio below the Goal Loss Ratio value.
+- Because noise-related drops usually arrive in small bursts, their impact on the trial's overall frame loss ratio is diluted by the longer intervals in which the SUT operates close to its noiseless performance; consequently, the averaged Trial Loss Ratio can still end up below the specified Goal Loss Ratio value.

+{::comment}

+    [MB40]: Please split.
+Too long

+    [VP]: At this point we probably should add a subsection somewhere, discussing how short-time performance may fluctuate within reasonable-duration trial (even as short as 1s).

+    [MK]: Split with some rewording.
+    [MK]: Edited.

+{:/comment}

-- If an approximation of the SUT noise impact on the Trial Loss Ratio is known, it can be set as the Goal Loss Ratio.
+- If an approximation of the SUT noise impact on the Trial Loss Ratio is known, {::comment}

+    [MB41]: Help readers find where to look for an authoritative definition.

+    [VP]: The original paragraph maybe describes periodic processes eating CPU or even impact of reconfiguration during traffic, but both may be too exotic for this specification.
+          I recommend to delete this paragraph.
+Otherwise, add link.

+    [MK]: Added.
+    [MK]: Edited.

+{:/comment}
+  it can be set as the Goal Loss Ratio (see definitions of Trial and Goal terms in Sections 4.4 and 4.5 of this document).
+{::comment}

+    [MB42]: Help readers find where to look for an authoritative definition.

+    [VP]: Add link if not deleted?

+    [MK]: Added.
+    [MK]: Edited.

+{:/comment}

 - For more information, see an earlier draft [Lencze-Shima] (Section 5) and references there.

-Regardless of the validity of all similar motivations, support for non-zero loss goals makes any search algorithm more user-friendly.
+Regardless of the validity of all similar motivations, support for non-zero loss goals makes a
+{::comment}

+    [MB43]: We cant claim that

+    [VP]: Ok, but also current sentence has circular dependency between non-zero rates and specific user-friendliness.
+Reformulate.

+    [MK]: done.
+    [MK]: Edited.

+{:/comment}
+search algorithm more user-friendly.
 [RFC2544] throughput is not user-friendly in this regard.

 Furthermore, allowing users to specify multiple loss ratio values,